cf-toolsuite/tanzu-genai-showcase/py-django-crewai/docs/CONTRIBUTING.md

-# Contributing to the Movie Booking Chatbot
+# Contributing to the Movie Chatbot

 Thank you for your interest in contributing to the Movie Booking Chatbot project!
 This document provides guidelines and workflows for contributing effectively.